 Disheartened, Kenyon tried to switch her major to journalism, but was unable to be admitted there because she couldn’t pass the typing test required of all students.
 Kenyon’s right hand is partially paralyzed, making it difficult for her to type on a standard typewriter.
 With those doors closed to her, Kenyon switched majors to history.
 Kenyon finished with an interdisciplinary major that combined medieval history and language with Classical Studies.

 When Kenyon was 20, she decided it was time to take her experience writing for magazines and parlay it into the book market.
-Just as she finished her manuscript and prepared to send it to publishers, her older brother who was a staunch supporter of her work, died, and a devastated Kenyon lost the desire to write.
+Just as she finished her first League manuscript that was based on several early drafts and prepared to send it to publishers, her older brother who was a staunch supporter of her work, died, and a devastated Kenyon lost the desire to write.
 That same brother had borrowed a typewriter from his roommate over the Christmas break so that she could type up her manuscript for submission.
 His last words to her about her writing were, “I know this one’s a winner, baby.
 I can’t wait to see it in print.”
 That manuscript later become her novel, Born of Night.

 Three years later, Kenyon moved to Richmond, Virginia to marry her longtime boyfriend.
-While moving her things in, her husband came across her old novels and writings, and asked her why she didn’t write anymore.
+While moving her things in, he came across her old novels and writings, and asked her why she didn’t write anymore.
 Kenyon told him her desire to write had died with her brother and packed her manuscripts away.
 Due to the recession, Kenyon was unable to find a job of any kind.
 A childhood friend mentioned that the magazine she was editing needed several articles written and offered them to Kenyon.
 Although Kenyon had not written a word of fiction since her brother’s death, Kenyon agreed to write the articles.
 As soon as she began the work, she once again began feeling that writing was something she had to do.
-Even though they had very little money, as soon as her husband found out that she was writing again, he immediately bought her a Brother word processor.
+Even though they had very little money, as soon as her then husband found out that she was writing again, he immediately bought her a Brother word processor.
 He set it up in a corner of their apartment on a card table and with a $10 steno chair.
-It was there she wrote her first ten novels, including the first three books of her Dark-Hunter series.
+It was there she wrote her first ten novels.
+Sadly, she almost lost all of her work that had been based on her college and childhood drafts when the wordprocessor broke down and her then husband adamantly refused to allow her to replace it because it was no longer under warranty.
+Had her mother not stepped in and allowed Sherrilyn to buy her first computer and offered to make the payments for her daughter, Sherrilyn’s career would have been over before it started.

-Two years later Kenyon sold her first book, Born of Night, with five more sales coming quickly.
+Two years later Kenyon sold her first book, Born of Night (the book she wrote in college), with five more sales coming quickly for other manuscripts she’d written in her teens.
 She won several awards and made several bestseller lists, but after the publication of her sixth novel she found herself unable to get another writing contract.
 For a total of four and a half years (1994 – 1998), Kenyon was unable to sell any of her manuscripts.

 While her career plummeted, Kenyon was in the midst of a great deal of turmoil in her personal life.
 Her father died in February 1995 from cancer.
 A very difficult pregnancy cost her her job.
 The baby arrived seven weeks early and was forced to spend six weeks in the neo-natal intensive care unit, and Kenyon barely survived this delivery.
-Because her husband was just finishing school, and with her inability to work and their high medical bills, the family “lost everything [we] had which wasn’t much.”
-As a result, the couple and their severely ill son were forced to live out of their car in the parking lot of a hotel in Columbus, MS until they were finally able to find lodging in a rundown apartment.
-During that same year, her mother was diagnosed with cancer, and Kenyon became pregnant again.
+Because her former husband was just finishing law school, which she worked three jobs to pay for, and with her inability to work and their high medical bills, the family “lost everything [we] had which wasn’t much.”
+As a result, Kenyon, while pregnant and their severely ill son were forced to live out of their car in the parking lot of a hotel in Columbus, MS until they were finally able to find lodging in a rundown apartment.
+During that same year, her mother was diagnosed with cancer.
 This second pregnancy resulted in serious medical issues as well, causing Kenyon to be hospitalized for the majority of it.
-With her mother unable to visit because of her condition, her son restricted from visiting, and her husband spending most of his time taking care of their son and his medical issues, Kenyon turned again to her fiction where she wrote the two books that would ultimately relaunch her career.
+With her mother unable to visit because of her condition, Kenyon turned again to her fiction where she wrote the two books that would ultimately relaunch her career.

 A few weeks later, Kenyon saw a notice in a writing magazine that Laura Cifelli at HarperCollins was looking for manuscripts.
 Since Cifelli had been Kenyon’s agent at the beginning of her career, Kenyon sent a single query letter to her.
 Kenyon offered Cifelli two books.
 The first in the Dark-Hunter series and the one her agent had left her over.
 Cifelli declined the paranormal idea because there was no market for those storylines at that time.
 But she asked to see the historical.
-Kenyon borrowed money from a neighbor to send that manuscript to New York and Cifelli offered Kenyon a three book contract.
+Careful not to let her former husband know what she was doing, Kenyon borrowed money from a neighbor to send that manuscript to New York and Cifelli offered Kenyon a three book contract.

 Since the historical was very different from the paranormals and science fiction novels of Kenyon’s early career, Cifelli asked if Kenyon would mind using a pseudonym.
 Kenyon who was now superstitious over her real name since her initial foray had been so short-lived, chose Kinley MacGregor (the irony here is that even though the MacGregor name appeared on all the bestseller lists first, it would be under the Kenyon name that she would gain her greatest accolades).

-Kenyon is best known for her Dark-Hunter series, which comprise the Dark-Hunters, Were-Hunters and Dream-Hunters stories.
+Kenyon is best known for her Dark-Hunter series that she first published in 1984, which comprise the Dark-Hunters, Were-Hunters and Dream-Hunters stories.
 The books deviate from traditional vampire stories in that the vampires, called Daimons, only live twenty-seven years due to a curse from the god Apollo who appears frequently in the series.
 To elongate their lives, the Daimon vampires are forced to take human souls in order to live.
 Apollo’s sister, the goddess Artemis, set up an army of immortal warriors called the Dark-Hunters to kill the Daimons and free the human souls before the souls die.
 A few of the original Dark-Hunter heroes were taken out of fantasy stories Kenyon wrote in middle and high school.

 In addition to her successful fiction career, Kenyon has also written several non-fiction books.
 She wrote the Character-Naming Sourcebook, which was finally purchased and published by Writer’s Digest.
 Writer’s Digest was interested in launching a new series of books, and, because of Kenyon’s background in studying the Middle Ages, she was asked to write Everyday Life in the Middle Ages.
 When the line was looking for a writer for their Writer’s Complete Fantasy Reference, they again turned to Kenyon.

 The Character Naming Source Book, has its roots in Kenyon’s childhood.
 When Kenyon began writing her own stories as a small child, she began keeping a list of names that she liked for future use.
 As she aged, she continued to develop the list, eventually organizing it by origin, so that if she were writing a French character she could easily find a French name.
+The list was extremely popular with her friends and fellow writers in middle and high school and college.
 When fellow author Cathy Maxwell saw the list, she insisted that Kenyon should submit it for publication, as other writers would find it invaluable.

 Under the Marvel banner, Lords of Avalon was intended to be produced as a monthly comic starting summer 2007, with a script adapted by Roynne Gillespie (The Burning Man) and artwork by Tommy Ohtsuka.
 A graphic novel edition of Sword of Darkness, the first novel in the series, was originally supposed to have been available in Summer 2007 but was delayed as Dabel Brothers and Marvel Comics ended their partnership.
 Lords of Avalon: Sword of Darkness was eventually published by Marvel Comics November 2008.